 Zachary M. Johns represents US and international clients in a variety of high-stakes complex commercial matters with a focus on civil and criminal antitrust and class action litigation.
-He also counsels businesses on antitrust and litigation risks and advises on risk management strategies.
-Zak represents companies across a broad range of industries, including financial services, pharmaceutical, food manufacturing, consumer products, aviation, and building products.
+Zak also counsels businesses on antitrust and litigation risks and advises on risk management strategies.
+Zak represents companies across a broad range of industries, including financial services, pharmaceutical, healthcare, technology, and consumer products.

-Zak also participates in the ABA’s Antitrust Section, is a member of the firm’s Class Action Working Group, and is a contributor to the Morgan Lewis Year-End and Mid-Year Cartel Enforcement Reports.
+Zak also participates in the ABA’s Antitrust Section and has taken a leading role in the ABA Antitrust Section’s Young Lawyer Division.
+He is also a member of the firm’s Class Action Working Group, and is a contributor to the Morgan Lewis Year-End and Mid-Year Cartel Enforcement Reports.

 Zak’s current litigation matters include: